acorrenson/lili/README.md

 | or_l  | 'A -> ('A \\/ 'B)                             |
 | or_r  | 'B -> ('A \\/ 'B)                             |

-These axioms can be used directly inside proofs.
+These axioms are available as terms and can be used at any time inside proofs.

 ## A detailed example